journalofaphd/journalofaphd.github.io/content/post/celebrating-first-paper/index.md

 tags:
   - Academic
+  - PhD Life
-  - HowTO
+  - Well-being

 categories:
-  - Demo
+  - Well-being
-  - HowTo
+  - PhD Life
-  - VASP
+  - Academic
 ---
 ## Celebrating Small Wins
-Test TEst
 The paper went through countless revisions and many rejections before finding a venue for publication.
 As this work came to fruition, it brought significant personal and professional transformation—shoutouts to all who have been a part of this challenging but satisfying journey to fruition.

 For the most part, I was battling self-doubt and writer’s block.
 Each time, I forced myself to read the draft one last time.
 By the hundredth time, I had learned my paper word by word by heart so that even embarrassing mistakes missed my eyes.
 Having seen no improvement, I lost interest many times and procrastinated.
 I re-challenged myself.